 But first who was Bernini?

 Trouble would really begin when in the 1630s, Bernini began an affair with Constanza, one of his assistant’s wives.
-He even sculpted her face (which now resides in Florence) in a highly sexualized manner (which was a first for a bust of this kind).
-Constanza had a taste of Bernini and craved more.
+He even sculpted her face (which now resides in Florence) in a highly sexualized manner (which hadn’t been done since ancient Rome).
+Constanza continued her affair with Bernini, but he wasn’t the only one.

 Their passionate love affair would take a bitter turn as rumors began to circulate that she was satisfying her cravings by also sleeping with his younger brother.

 Bernini found out and had to ask himself…. what is a sane, rational person to do?

 He found his answer quickly (hint: It’s not entirely sane or rational).
 He would set a trap for the younger brother to find out if the rumors were true.

 Bernini told his lover that he was out of town and watched from the bushes as his younger brother headed to Constanza’s house.
-His fears were confirmed as his younger brother embraced Constanza.
-He then chased his brother down the streets, trying to murder him, but ended up only breaking his two ribs.
+His fears were confirmed and he chased his brother down the streets with a crowbar, trying to murder him, but ended up only breaking his two ribs.
 That evening Bernini sent a servant to Constanza’s home to destroy her face, so no man would desire her again.

 Portrait of Constanza.
 Bernini’s wife made him get rid of it.

 Then Bernini was locked up for life; his art career ruined.

 Kidding!
 These events did not end Bernini’s career as an artist or lover.
 His art career would take a turn at a later point in his life but not until much later (see the sites below).